 To start the incorporation procedure of the Estonian firm you will have to provide us with the following:

-- Several name options for the future company.
+- Several name options of the future company.
 This will allow us to do a name check in the Registry and tell you if the relevant names are available;

 - Scanned copy of the passport of each director and shareholder;